 The COVID-19 outbreak has impacted, and may continue to impact, our office locations and manufacturing facilities, as well as those of our third-party vendors, including the effects of facility closures, reductions in operating hours and other social distancing efforts.
-For example, we have experienced and are experiencing a temporary reduction of our manufacturing and operating capacity in Italy as a result of government-mandated actions to control the spread of COVID-19.
 In addition, we have modified our business practices (including practices regarding employee travel, employee work locations, and cancellation of physical participation in meetings, events and conferences), and we may take further actions as may be required by government authorities or that we determine are in the best interests of our employees, customers, suppliers and other partners.
-These modifications to our business practices, including any future actions we take, may cause us to experience reductions in productivity and disruptions to our business routines.
-Further, we have experienced, and may continue to experience, disruptions or delays in our supply chain as a result of such actions, which has resulted in higher supply chain costs to us in order to maintain the supply of materials and components for our products.
+These modifications to our business practices may cause us to experience reductions in productivity and disruptions to our business routines.
+Further, we have experienced, and may continue to experience, disruptions or delays in our supply chain as a result of such actions, which has resulted in higher supply chain costs to us in order to maintain an adequate supply of materials and components for our products.